 If you choose to bring home a Spirit Cat it may, over time, become so comfortable in your home that it chooses to hang out with you.
 Allowing the relationship to grow in the cat’s own time will surely help you reimagine the house cat.
 The beauty, grace, and charm of a Spirit Cat fills a house with love.

 This article was written by Ashley Okola, Assistant Manager and Feline Coordinator at Monadnock Humane Society.
 She has her Master of Science in Animals and Public Policy from the Cummings School of Veterinary Medicine at Tufts University.
-She shares her home with two cats, a golden retriever, a bunny, and a very understanding husband.
+She shares her home with two cats, a golden retriever, a bunny, a toddler, and a very understanding husband.